PeterCamilleri/CX16/docs/assist_16.md

 [Back to the Top](#the-assist_16i65-file)

 ### eql_16
-Compare a 16 bit variable in memory with a value to see if they are equal.
+Compare a 16 bit variable in memory with a literal value to see if they are equal.

 *Declaration:*